MCP Server

 2. Calls get_networks to find the Ethereum mainnet network ID.

-4. Calls fund_account with the VNet ID and your wallet address, setting the balance to 100 ETH in hex wei.
+4. Calls fund_account with your wallet address, setting the balance to 100 ETH in hex wei.
+Operates on the active VNet automatically.

 5. Returns the VNet details including Admin RPC and Public RPC URLs, ready for use in Hardhat, Foundry, or any Web3 library.